No veto override for gun dealer licensing bill

 Wednesday was the last day the Senate could vote on the override.

 Coincidentally, is was the same day as the Illinois State Rifle Association's previously scheduled lobby day in Springfield.
-That event brought an estimated 2,000 Second Amendment supporters to Springfield fora serious of rallies.
+That event brought an estimated 2,000 Second Amendment supporters to Springfield for a series of rallies.

 "Who are we?
 Illinois Gun Owners!
 Who are we?
 Illinois Gun Owners," was the chant as the group marched to the state Capitol to make their voices heard earlier in the afternoon.